charleshwankong/works/index.md

 # Selected Projects

-##### Charles Kong
-The following records are part of ongoing documentation of things I've worked on.
+The following records are part of ongoing documentation of things I (Charles) have worked on.
 Click on a project link to get more information.